florianhacker/devart-template/project_summary.md

 - Florian, Hacker, https://github.com/florianhacker

 ## Description
 2040 is a complete self contained synthetic audio visual experience.
-I'm trying to create a audiovisual artwork that does not rely on any real life audio samples, all sounds will be synthesised.
-This is an important factor as every sound will be modified by social media input.
-The artwork will reflect trending topics from around the world in sound and motion.
+This artwork that does not rely on any real life audio samples, all sounds will be synthesised.
+This is important, as every parameter will be visualised directly on a canvas

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.